Morse Code Day!

 What Does This Have to Do with Fruitful Dialogue?

 Fruitful dialogue isn't just about having the right ideas or finding the right words.
 It's about transmission.
-It's about making sure the signal gets from here to there, clearly enough that someone else can decode it.
+It's about making sure the signal gets from here to there, there to here, clearly enough that someone else can decode it.

 Morse code reminds us that communication is, at its core, a physical act.
-It requires attention.
-It requires patience.
 It requires someone willing to encode out the message and someone else willing to listen for it.

-We will be continue in more posts on the physical layer of communication, person and person, person and machine, and person & person through machine.
+We will be continue in more posts on the physical layer of communication, person & person, person & machine, and person & person through machine.
 This is at the signal encoding layer.

 Your Turn